Internal Alchemy & Radical Longevity Methods

 Bathe the bodymind in bliss and healing energy through yogic and life extension practices by breathing with full bodymind awareness.
 Full body breathing refreshes the cells and tissues with healing prana which nourishes the whole system.
 Absorb high quality life-force energies and neutralize cellular atrophy and aging related to conditioned beliefs, concepts, ideas and behaviors and live fully without toxic emotions which destroy both mind and body.
 Taoist Alchemical Text

-: After making the cherished elixir part of his diet, the life of the alchemist is extended.
+The Alchemists Elixir and The Quest for Immortality: After making the cherished elixir part of his diet, the life of the alchemist is extended.
 When the golden elixir enters the five organs, a fog (in the mind) is dispelled like rain clouds scattered by the wind.
 White hair turns black and new teeth grow in.
 The old man becomes again like a lusty youth filled with vigor and the aged woman becomes youthful and alluring once again.
 Therefore it is said, "He whose form has changed through alchemy, and has escaped the perils of aging in life becomes known as the True Man."
 From the Chinese treaty on alchemy by Wei Po-yang, fourth century, BC.

 Alchemical herbal drugs are taken in the form of an elixir and identified with the five corresponding organs as the alchemical process takes place in the body and consciousness of the adept.
 Through conscious rhythmic breathing and regulation of the breath one enters an inner state that thwarts the natural aging process by purifying the blood and transmuting semen and Jing.